-- To get more accuracy, connect directly to the Internet gateway using a Cat5 or Cat6 Ethernet cable.
-Avoid Wifi.
+- To get more accuracy, connect directly to the Internet gateway with an Ethernet cable.
+And if possible, disable Wifi on the router (so that you are the only one connecting).
 Also, restart your computer and router before testing to get a more precise test.

-- Bear in mind that there will be local network congestion and possible bandwidth throttling from your local ISP.
-Before running the test, stop anything that is putting a tax on the Internet connection, such as streaming or P2P.
+- Before running the test, stop anything that is using your Internet bandwidth, such as streaming or P2P.